 Endeca’s Challenges: Endeca’s business tools are limited and lack flexibility.
 They do not support merchandising managers with the tools they need on their own skill level, which becomes a barrier for teams that are trying to avoid heavy reliance on developers.

 Coveo Advantages: Coveo users have the peace of mind that all of their products are searchable and that the most relevant products (and product information) for each customer will be presented – without the need to manually build rules for every possible promotion or product.
-This is accomplished using the platform’s Automatic Relevance Tuning (ART), which uses data from other shoppers’ behaviour to understand what will be the most ideal products to show to each customer, whether through the search bar, a product recommendation, cross-sell, or upsell.
+This is accomplished using the platform’s Automatic Relevance Tuning (ART), which uses data from other shoppers’ behavior to understand what will be the most ideal products to show to each customer, whether through the search bar, a product recommendation, cross-sell, or upsell.
 Again, this employs the personalization driven by Machine Learning.

 Reporting is perhaps the lifeblood of search optimization.
 It’s the only clear way to determine if your search results are keeping pace with your overall strategies.